 Every time I dust under the furniture–which I now do weekly instead of daily–I feel like sharing with the world my technique.
 It’s not revolutionary.
 In fact, I’m a little embarrassed because I think you are going to read this, mouth agape, and marvel at my total naivete at keeping a home.
 So be it.
 There might be one person out there who was as clueless as I was four years ago.
 This post is for you, fellow ding-a-ling.

-All you need to dust under heavy furniture without moving a sofa or cabinet is an extension duster, the kind made for wiping the tops of ceiling fans and tall shelves.
+All you need to dust under heavy furniture without moving a sofa or cabinet is an electrostatic extension duster, the kind made for wiping the tops of ceiling fans and tall shelves.
 You’ll need one with a bendable, removable head made from electrostatically charged fibers.
+If you have high ceilings and ceiling fans (and use this to clean ceiling fan blades, which I do) this duster with an extra-long pole may work better for you.
 It’s much easier to remove hair and dust from this type of material than it is lamb’s wool.
-My favorite is the Evercare Extension Duster.
-I bought it years ago at Target and have been happy with it since.
+I bought mine years ago and have been happy with it since.

 The head needs to bend for obvious reasons: if it bends, you don’t have to.
-I find a 100°-120° angle works best at getting under furniture and is easiest on your back.
-The rest is easy.
-(Because the preceding steps weren’t?)
+I find a 100?-120? angle works best at getting under furniture and is easiest on your back.

 Sweep, drag, tap, and shake.